planttheidea/react-jile/README.md

 }
 ```

-The caveat here is that by using this function, the styles are *instance-specific*, meaning every instance of the component will create a new unique style tag.
+The caveat here is that by using this function, the styles are *instance-specific*, meaning every instance of the component will create a unique style tag that will be independently mounted / updated / unmounted in the DOM.

 #### Development